 Legal Services

-Andy Aitken's practice is primarily focused on the protecton and defense of intellectual property.
+Andy Aitken's practice is primarily focused on the protection and defense of intellectual property.
 Andrew C. Aitken has been successfully securing foreign and domestic patents and trademarks for his clients for more than 20 years.

 He has litigated dozens of complex patent, copyright and trademark disputes in federal courts throughout the country, including in New York, Florida, New Jersey, California, Georgia, Illinois, Kentucky, Texas, Virginia and Maryland.